UMD: A Globally Connected University

-Maryland Short-term programs are 2-8 week faculty-led study abroad experiences during winter, spring break, or summer.
-Students typically earn 3-6 credits while pursuing an intensive study of topics in a global context.
-As students are sometime deterred from studying abroad for an entire semester, Maryland Short-term programs provide greater access to opportunities for experiential learning in another country.
+Maryland Short-term programs are 1-8 week faculty-led study abroad experiences during winter, spring break, or summer.
+Students typically earn 3-6 credits while completing rigorous coursework in a global setting.
+As students are sometimes deterred from studying abroad for an entire semester, Maryland Short-term programs provide greater access to opportunities for experiential learning in another country.
 Explore the current Maryland Short-term programs to see the variety of disciplines and program structures integrated into these international experiences.
-For questions regarding short-term programs, contact Jennifer Precht .

 Maryland Semester Programs

 Our Maryland Semester, or “Maryland-in,” programs are semester- or year-long study abroad experiences designed by our office in collaboration with UMD academic units and partners abroad.
 Each program is led by UMD faculty or a UMD-affiliated resident director and combines the benefits of an immersion experience with added on-site support.
-If you are interested in participating in the development of a new Maryland-in program or serving as a resident director, please contact Jennifer Precht.
+Learn more about current Maryland Semester programs to see the variety of disciplines and locations for these international experiences.

 Developing and Leading a Maryland Program Abroad